Lighthouses of Venezuela: Caribbean Islands

 * Punta Faragoza (Punta Zaragoza)

 1997.
 Active; focal plane 85 m (279 ft); white flash every 10 s.
 23 m (75 ft) hexagonal tower with lantern and gallery, painted with red and white horizontal bands.
-Vladimir Dorokhov has the 2021 photo seen at right, Trabas has Andreas Köhler's 2012 photo, José Ilidio Spinola has a photo, Luis Albert Molina has a 2019 photo, a 2002 postage stamp shows the lighthouse, and Google has a good satellite view.
+Yuri Koltsov's 2023 photo is at right, Vladimir Dorokhov has a 2021 photo, Trabas has Köhler's 2012 photo, José Ilidio Spinola has a photo, Luis Albert Molina has a 2019 photo, a 2002 postage stamp shows the lighthouse, and Google has a good satellite view.
 The lighthouse was formerly described in NGA as being "rubblework," indicating that the present tower replaced an older stone tower.
 Located on a promontory about 10 km (6 mi) southwest of the northeastern tip of Isla Margarita.
 Accessible by hiking trail from a popular beach on the east side of the promontory.
 Site open, tower closed. .
 ARLHS VEN-017; Admiralty J6501; NGA 17162.

 Cabo Negro (Cabo de la Isla) (3)